Joe Oeschger

 Joseph Carl Oeschger (May 24, 1892 – July 28, 1986) was an American pitcher in Major League Baseball.
 He played for the Philadelphia Phillies, New York Giants, Boston Braves, and Brooklyn Robins from 1914 to 1925.

-Oeschger is best known for holding the MLB record for the most innings pitched in a single game.
+Oeschger is best known for holding the Major League Baseball (MLB) record for the most innings pitched in a single game.
 In 1920, both Oeschger and Leon Cadore pitched 26 innings for their respective teams in a game that was eventually called a tie due to darkness.
+Oeschger also set the record for game score in the same game, with a score of 153; Cadore posted the second-highest game score ever in that game, at 140.

 After his baseball career ended, Oeschger was a teacher for the San Francisco Board of Education for 27 years.

 Early life

 Oeschger was born in Chicago, one of six children of immigrants from Switzerland.
 In 1900 his family moved to Ferndale, California, where Joe's father bought 100 acre of land and established a dairy ranch.
 Joe and his three brothers all attended Ferndale High School, where they played baseball.
-After high school, Joe attended and played baseball at Saint Mary's College of California, graduating in 1914.
+After high school, Joe attended and played baseball at Saint Mary's College of California, graduating in 1914, seven years after fellow major leaguer Harry Hooper.

+MLB career

-Early MLB career
+Early career

 Oeschger began his MLB career with the Philadelphia Phillies in the 1914 season.
 He won four games, while losing eight, and posting a 3.77 earned run average.
 He pitched in a handful of games during the 1915 and 1916 seasons before becoming a full-time starter in 1917.
 That season he had 15 wins against 14 losses and a 2.75 earned run average.
 Oeschger then led the league in losses during the 1918 season with 18 and had an earned run average of 3.03.
 One of the few highlights of his season was his shutout against the Brooklyn Robins on April 22.
 He also tied for the league lead in saves, with three.
-On May 27, 1919 Oeschger was traded from the Phillies to the New York Giants for Ed Sicking and George Smith.
+On May 27, 1919, Oeschger was traded from the Phillies to the New York Giants for Ed Sicking and George Smith.
 He only pitched in five games for the Giants before being included in a trade to the Braves for Art Nehf.